 When Herculite first approached Salted Stone about bolstering their content creation efforts, their team had been employing a moderately successful inbound marketing program for a few years.
 Existing blog posts offered high-quality writing, but the posting schedule was inconsistent and there was no overarching strategy behind the articles.

 “We initially tried to build content internally with little success,“ explains Craig Zola, Vice President

-Enter Jason Feller, Salted Stone’s Director of Content Strategy, and Jose Han, Technical Marketing Manager...
+Enter Jason Feller, Salted Stone’s Lead Strategist, and Jose Han, Technical Marketing Manager...